-This page addresses how you can make adjustments for debt financing in a levelised cost analysis.
-I suggest two alternative methods with associated proofs.
-The first applies project finance principles and the second applies corporate finance principles with a constant capital structure.
-You can compute the WACC with the pre-tax and the after-tax interest rate.
-The question is whether this is consistent with project financing.
+This page addresses how you can make adjustments for debt financing in a levelised cost analysis which means accounting for the cost of debt in the analysis and using a target equity IRR to compute the levelised cost.
+I present two alternative methods with associated proofs.
+The first applies project finance principles where you input things like the DSCR on the P90 and the tenor of the debt.
+The second, which is more theoretically correct in my opinion applies corporate finance principles with a constant capital structure.
+This can be thought of as continuing re-financing in a project finance context.
+When you use the second corporate finance or continuing re-financing method, you can can compute the WACC with the pre-tax and the after-tax interest rate.
+Using the WACC method, the trickiest and most useful part is demonstrating how to reconcile the method with project financing.
 I have reconciled the WACC and the project financing using economic depreciation to compute the capital over time and the debt capital over time.
-This can be used to compute the implicit debt repayment.
+This can be used to compute the implicit debt repayment by period to maintain an economic capital structure.

 Proving the Carrying Charge Mechanics with a Financial Model

 In this section I work through a financial model and demonstrate the LCOE and the results of a financial model are the same thing, just presented in a different way.
 The LCOE starts with the required IRR and financing assumptions and derives prices.
-A financial model starts with the price and derives the IRR.
+A financial model on the other hand starts with price and derives the IRR.
 When I received an email blasting me for being so worried about LCOE and carrying charges as being too simple to worry about, the person who sent me the delightful and critical email may have been correct.
-But I have noticed a whole lot of confusion about LCOE in my work.
+But I have noticed a whole lot of confusion about LCOE in my work and I am convinced that the economic cost of an asset is essential for very many policy and investment analysis.
 So I have have created a proof of the LCOE with a financial model as part of the LCOE calculator.

 After establishing the pre-tax and post-tax project IRR, you are ready to work on the financing part of a model.
 The big issue in modelling is often deriving the method of debt repayment.
 In this example, I use the economic depreciation to compute the capital associated with the project.
 This economic capital is used to divide the capital between debt and equity.
 Once you have the debt balance, you can derive the debt repayment.
 Then, in any model there should always be a debt balance and an interest computation.
 Note in this case that the after-tax interest rate is below the after-tax project IRR.